Delivery options

 - critical thinking

-- communication (e.g. verbal, reading, writing, and listening)
+- effective communication skills (speaking, reading, writing, and listening)

-- able to work with others
+- ability to work independently or work well with others

-- able to use technology
+- ability to use technology

 - attention to detail

-- ability to type at 30wpm with high accuracy
+- ability to type at 30wpm with high accuracy.

 Accreditation